giantswarm/giantnetes-terraform/docs/installation-guide-aws.md

 How to do that see [here](https://github.com/giantswarm/aws-terraform/blob/master/docs/install-g8s-on-aws.md#install-vault-with-hive-ansible)

-Set "TF_VAR_nodes_vault_token" in envs.sh with node token that was outputed by Ansible.
+Set "TF_VAR_nodes_vault_token" in bootstrap.sh with node token that was outputed by Ansible.

 ### Stage: Kubernetes